Life after law enforcement

 An interesting hypothesis by police psychologist K.M.
 Gilmartin examines adrenaline as an addiction that may be a result of learned behavior.
 Police work creates a learned perceptual set that causes officers to alter the manner in which they interact with the environment.
 Statements by officers that “it gets into your blood” are illustrations describing a physiological change that becomes inseparable from the police role.
 An interpretation of the environment as always dangerous may reprogram the reticular activating system and set into motion physiological consequences.
 This is interpreted as feelings of energy, rapid thought patterns, and speeding up of cognitive and physical reactions.

 Another factor upon separation is adapting to new work.
-With such consistent exposure to trauma, cops devote psychic energy to deal with those traumas, often leaving them void of energy to direct towards other things.
-As as result, a lack of adequate and satisfying work for the trauma-exposed person has its emotional costs in family and friends.
+With such consistent exposure to trauma, cops devote psychic energy to deal with those traumas, often leaving them void of energy to direct toward other things.
+As a result, a lack of adequate and satisfying work for the trauma-exposed person has its emotional costs on family and friends.